JiaxuanBoogie1/LeukemiaTal1/README.md

 addRegion:	Add the defined peak region for each cellular environment by observing principal component graphs

-motifDistance:	Find the distances between two motifs within set of genomic range
+motifDistance:	Find the distances between the composite motifs within the set of genomic range

-combHeights:	Determine number of occurrences for each member along a specific sequence
+combHeights:	Determine the number of occurrences for each member along a specific sequence

 mT1:	Investigation of novel preferred distance between a list of motifs.
 The input motifs are based on personal research interests (at least three motifs).
 It also includes probability density function results for each motif.